JXK07/aerofoil_para_BP3333/README.md

 Each fit produces:

 - `*_bp3333.dat`: reconstructed airfoil coordinates;
-- `*_bp3333.json`: the 12 BP3333 parameters, MAE/RMS/maximum absolute error, and optimizer information;
+- `*_bp3333.json`: the 12 BP3333 parameters, errors, optimizer information, and root-selection strategy;
 - `*_bp3333_thickness.png`: comparison of the thickness and camber distributions;
 - `*_bp3333_airfoil.png`: comparison of the reference and fitted airfoil contours.